 Teamwork, inclusion, respect, and acceptance are at the heart of hockey.
-On Saturday, April 17, the Pittsburgh Penguins and Buffalo Sabres came together to celebrate these defining principles in the first-ever joint Pride Game in the NHL.
-While our teams competed on the ice, we aimed to bring together our cities to celebrate LGBTQ+ communities, by sharing stories of inclusion, hope, and allyship.
+The Pittsburgh Penguins and Buffalo Sabres have come together to celebrate these defining principles in our joint Pride Game, a first in the NHL.
+Starting in 2020.21 and again in 2021.22, while our teams competed on the ice, we brought together our cities to celebrate LGBTQ+ communities, by sharing stories of inclusion, hope, and allyship.

 You Can Play